 Participants

-The 16 participants in this experiment are classified, based on their experience and expectations from autonomous shipping.
-All participants are Dutch, but their experience differs in certification, types of vessel they have operated, and their years of experience at the bridge.
+The 16 participants in this experiment are classified, based on their experience and expectations with autonomous shipping.
+All participants are Dutch, but their experience differs in certification, types of vessels they have operated, and their years of experience at the bridge.

 Officer in charge This category has the lowest ranked officers at the bridge.
 In this case, they were trained to be officers of watch but only had limited sailing experience.
 Therefore they are not yet allowed to be chief mate or master.
 They are currently studying at STC-Rotterdam.
 The advantage of this group is that they studied SMCP and COLREGs and worked as an officer of watch, within the last year.